 Eating habits can be a challenge, especially as owners get to know the quirks and mannerisms of their puppies.

-But even as dogs grow, their eating habits can be confusing — and they could be sending you a message.
+But even as dogs grow, their eating habits can be confusing — and they could send you a message.

-If your dog is spreading food all over the floor, here are some possible reasons why.
+If your dog spreads food all over the floor, here are some possible reasons.

 You’re Feeding Them Too Much